Types and causes of mouth problems

-There is information about preventing bad breath in this section of CancerHelp UK.
+There is information about preventing bad breath in this section.

 People with cancer get mouth infections for a variety of reasons.
 The mouth ulcers you sometimes get with chemotherapy or biological therapies can become infected.
 People with advanced cancer, or who are very run down from treatment, often get an infection in the mouth called thrush.
 Thrush makes white patches develop.
 The skin underneath can be very red and sore.

 If possible, prevention is better than cure.
 If you do get a mouth infection, you must continue your regular mouth care and use all the medicines you’ve been given, such as mouthwashes and lozenges.
 Anti fungal drugs can also help to prevent thrush infection in the mouth.
 A review of treatment in 2009 found that anti fungal drugs that are taken up by the body work well.
 These include miconazole and fluconazole, but there are several others.

 You can read this review of oral thrush prevention in the Cochrane Library.
 It was written for researchers and specialists so is not in plain English.

 This is sometimes called excessive salivation.
 It isn't a very common problem.
 But it can be uncomfortable and some people find it embarrassing.
 It can be caused by

 - A painful mouth

 - A change in your saliva after radiotherapy

 Having too much saliva may be even harder to cope with if you have difficulty swallowing.
 Your doctor may refer you to a speech and language therapist if you have swallowing difficulties.
 Your doctor can also review the drugs you are taking.
 And they may be able to prescribe a drug to reduce how much saliva you make.